dfberry/mongosample/README.md

 ###Step 7: Verify the world map displays random sampling points
 Refresh the web site several times.
 This should show different points each time.
 The variation of randomness should catch your eye.
 Is it widely random, or not as widely random as you would like?

 The fine print of the $sample says the data may duplicate within a single query.
-On this map that would appear as less than 5 data points.
+On this map that would appear as less than the number of requested data points.
 Did you see that in your tests?

 ##How $sample impacts the results
 Now that the website works, let's play with it to see how $sample impacts the results.